I have no idea if I pay too much for my energy, how can I find out?

-Just click here or if you have a smart phone you can download our Snapt app, scan your QR code (which can be found on the top of your bill) and just sit back and relax while we do all the number-crunching for you.
-We’ll show you all the relevant energy deals, with the cheapest at the top of the page.
+Just click here and we’ll show you all the relevant energy deals, with the cheapest at the top of the page.
 There are plenty of handy hints to help you understand each one.
 All you need to do is choose the best deal for you and either click through to the supplier’s website or give them a call.

 So I don't have to tell my old supplier that I'm switching?

 Nope, the new supplier will do all that for you.

 There’s no limit on switching suppliers, but it may only be worth it if you stand to save a fair bit of money or are dissatisfied with the customer service.
 Some suppliers, especially those offering fixed price deals, might charge you an exit fee if you leave before the end of the contract, so be sure to check that before you switch.

 How long does it take to swap providers?

 It used to take quite a few weeks to swap providers, but Ofgem took care of that.
 They managed to get a number of suppliers to shorten the period to around about 17 days.
 That allows for a 'cooling off period' where you’re allowed to change your mind.
 Some suppliers do take a little longer.
 See our switching times page for details of how long your supplier should take.